phluid61/internet-drafts/file-scheme/draft.md

 Local files:

 * A traditional file URI for a local file, with an empty authority.
+  E.g.:

   * `file:///path/to/file`

 * The minimal representation of a local file, with no authority field and an absolute path that begins with a slash "/".
+E.g.:

   * `file:/path/to/file`

 * The minimal representation of a local file in a DOS- or Windows-based environment, with no authority field and an absolute path that begins with a drive letter.
+E.g.:

   * `file:c:/path/to/file`

 * Regular DOS or Windows file URIs, with vertical line characters in the drive letter construct.
+E.g.:

   * `file:///c|/path/to/file`
   * `file:/c|/path/to/file`